PyAbel/PyAbel/README.rst

 <img align="right" src="https://cloud.githubusercontent.com/assets/1107796/13302896/7c7e74e2-db09-11e5-9683-a8f2c523af94.png" width="450">

-PyAbel provides functions for the forward and inverse [Abel transforms](https://en.wikipedia.org/wiki/Abel_transform) in Python.
+PyAbel is a Python package that provides functions for the forward and inverse [Abel transforms](https://en.wikipedia.org/wiki/Abel_transform).
 The forward Abel transform takes a slice of a cylindrically symmetric 3D object and provides the 2D projection of that object.
 The inverse abel transform takes a 2D projection and reconstructs a slice of the cylindrically symmetric 3D distribution.

 Inverse Abel transforms play an important role in analyzing the projections of [angle-resolved photoelectron/photoion spectra](https://en.wikipedia.org/wiki/Photofragment-ion_imaging), plasma plumes, flames, and solar occultation.